roots/docs/docs/sage/10.x/configuration.md

 ## Introduction

-All of the configuration for Sage lives inside of the `config` directory as well as `app/setup.php`.
+All of the configuration for Sage lives inside of `app/setup.php`.
 Each option is documented allowing for you to easily familiarize yourself with the options configured out of the box.

 ## Theme Configuration